24/7 Emergency Response

 Critical First Steps

-IMPORTANT: Take these immediate actions while waiting for our response team
+Take these immediate actions while waiting for our response team.
+Every decision in the first minutes of an incident affects your recovery.

 DO NOT: